 Pumpkin Juice Recipe #2

 I found this one on Bella Online.
-I liked this one because it uses pumpkin puree, instead of having to juice pumpkin chunks.
-I also really like how this one uses actual spices -- cinnamon sticks, fresh ginger, and whole cloves.
-There's just no comparison when it comes to fresh spices versus dried and bottled ones.
+This one uses pumpkin puree, instead of having to juice pumpkin chunks.
+It was appealing this one uses actual spices — cinnamon sticks, fresh ginger, and whole cloves.
+There’s just no comparison when it comes to fresh spices versus dried and bottled ones.

 Ingredients